 - Family therapy and education

-The length of time patients will spend at an inpatient facility varies.
-Most can expect to be in treatment anywhere from a few weeks to a few months before entering society again.
+Patients will attend both group and individual therapy sessions.
+The length of time at an inpatient facility varies from patient to patient.
+Most, though, can expect to spend anywhere from a few weeks to a few months before entering society again.

-Outpatient treatment, on the other hand, allows individuals to continue with their daily lives while still attending group and individual therapy sessions as needed.
-They are also monitored, but the goal of outpatient treatment is to give patients more independence.
-Over time, they will become fully active participants in their own addiction-free lives.
-Also, outpatient treatment programs are more affordable and in fact resemble the traditional 12-step therapy program.
+Outpatient treatment allows individuals to continue with their daily lives.
+But they still go to similar group and individual therapy sessions as needed.
+Patients are still monitored, but the goal of outpatient treatment is to give patients more independence.
+Over time, they’ll be fully active participants in their own addiction-free lives.
+Also, outpatient treatment programs are more affordable.
+In fact, they’re more like the familiar 12-step therapy program.